Experiential chronicling: STIR reflects on impactful visits that widened perspectives

 by STIRworldPublished on : Feb 11, 2020

 Best known for his Egg, Swan, Ant and Drop chairs, Danish architect Arne Jacobsen and his career went much beyond product design, as against popular belief.
-He not only brought architectural functionalism to the forefront through his ideas and designs, but also created several commemorative buildings and concepts to be inspired from.
+He not only brought architectural functionalism to the forefront through his ideas and designs but also created several commemorative buildings and concepts to be inspired from.

 Born on February 11, 1902, in Copenhagen, and having painted over his own room’s Victorian wallpaper with white paint as a child, Jacobsen was already ahead of his time.
 As a young architect in 1929, he won the ‘House of the Future’ award at The Building and Housing Exhibition of the Academic Architects’ Association in Forum, Copenhagen.
 Post this win, he set up his own office in Hellerup.

 Some of Jacobsen’s significant works include the Aarhus City Hall, Denmark (1942); Alléhusene housing, Copenhagen (1953); Rodorve Town Hall, Denmark (1956) and St. Catherine’s College, United Kingdom (1966) among many others.
-Other notable projects such as the Castrop-Rauxel in Germany (1976) and the Royal Danish Embassy in London (1977) got completed after his sudden death in 1971.
+Other notable projects such as the Castrop-Rauxel in Germany (1976) and the Royal Danish Embassy in London (1977) were completed after his sudden death in 1971.

 Most of his architectural works can be found in Copenhagen, Denmark, keeping his legacy alive.
 His other pieces are scattered over celebrated collections over the world such as The Museum of Modern Art in New York and the Design Museum in London.